 - a.
 Be verifiable from the award recipient's records. - b.
 Be used as a match contribution only once.
 Funds already committed as a match or dedicated to another project cannot be offered as a match. - c.
 Be reasonable and necessary to accomplish the goals and objectives of the approved project. - d.
-At least fifty (50%) of the match must be cash.
-When applicable, please refer to the RFA, as some opportunities only allow cash match or do not require applicants to provide a match. - e.
+At least 50% of the match must be cash.
+When applicable, please refer to the Request for Application, as some opportunities only allow cash match or do not require applicants to provide a match. - e.
 Not have been paid to the award recipient or third party from a federal source. - f.
 Be included in the approved budget and budget justification narrative. - g.
 Must be allowable (2 CFR 200.403), allocable (2 CFR 200.405), and reasonable (2 CFR 200.404) under applicable accounting cost principles. - Except for unrecovered indirect costs.
-FFAR allows indirect costs up to ten (10%) of the total funds requested from FFFAR, and up to ten (10%) of the required one-to-one institution match.
-This is not an indirect cost rate applied to total modified direct costs but instead an overall allotment from the award to be used for indirect costs by the institution.
-For example, for a grant totaling a hundred thousand dollars (\$100,000), where the applicant is requesting fifty thousand dollars (\$50,000) from FFAR and providing fifty thousand dollars (\$50,000) for a one-to-one match, five thousand dollars (\$5,000) of FFAR funds can be used for indirect costs and an additional five thousand dollars (\$5,000) from the match can also go toward indirect costs; the remaining ninety thousand dollars (\$90,000) must be applied toward the proposed project expenses.
+FFAR allows indirect costs up to 15% of the total direct cost requested from FFFAR, and up to 15% of the required one-to-one institution match.
+This is an indirect cost rate applied to total direct costs from the award to be used for indirect costs by the institution.
 For match over the one-to-one requirement, the applicant is only required to fulfill the indirect cost allotment for the mandatory match.
-Unrecovered indirect cost, defined as the difference between an award recipients federally negotiated indirect cost rate and FFAR's ten percent (10%) indirect cost allotment, MUST NOT be offered as a match contribution. - h.
+Unrecovered indirect cost, defined as the difference between an award recipient's federally negotiated indirect cost rate and FFAR's 15% indirect cost allotment, cannot be offered as a match contribution. - h.
 The cost share must not supplant or duplicate existing costs included in the award recipient's facilities and administrative costs.
-Therefore, general administrative salaries, or facilities costs cannot be offered as a cost share. - i.
-The cost must be specifically identifiable and benefiting the proposed project during the performance period of the award.
+Therefore, general administrative salaries, or facilities costs cannot be offered as a cost share.

+i.
+The cost must be specifically identifiable and benefit the proposed project during the performance period of the award.